pablodecm/phd_thesis/src/102_chapter_2.md

-As can be conjectured by its level of detail, such simulation processes are very time consuming, taking several minutes of CPU time give current available computing technologies for producing a realistic detector readout for each initial set of particles produced at a primary *hard* interaction.
+As can be conjectured by its level of detail, such simulation processes are very time consuming, taking several minutes of CPU time given currently available computing technologies, for producing a realistic detector readout for each initial set of particles produced at a primary *hard* interaction.
-Given that oftentimes billions of generated events (i.e. simulated observations) of common processes are needed in order to obtain a realistic modelling of known types of interaction, alternative simulation techniques are sometimes used.
-By trading off some accuracy with simulation speed, the modelling of the physical processes and detector responses can be simplified, achieving reducing running times considerably, up to two orders of magnitude [@Abdullin:2011zz].
-Alternatively, as initially stated at the beginning of this section, detailed simulation can be used to directly parametrise low-dimensional summaries of the detector readout, such as the reconstructed main quantities that will be presented in the next section, by using approximate conditional probability density functions.
+Given that oftentimes billions of generated events (i.e. simulated observations) of common processes are needed in order to obtain a realistic modelling of known types of interactions, alternative simulation techniques are sometimes used.
+By trading off some accuracy with simulation speed, the modelling of the physical processes and detector responses can be simplified, reducing running times considerably, up to two orders of magnitude [@Abdullin:2011zz].
+Alternatively, as initially stated at the beginning of this section, detailed simulated observations can be used to directly parametrise low-dimensional summaries of the detector readout, such as the reconstructed main quantities that will be presented in the next section, by using approximate conditional probability density functions.
 While this approach, implemented